bcgsc/goldpolish/README.md

 ```

 ## GoldPolish-Target
-GoldPolish can be run in a targeted mode, polishing only specified regions of the assembly (either by looking for and polishing softmasked sequences or by using target coordinates that are specified in a BED file).
+GoldPolish can be run in a targeted mode, polishing specified regions of the assembly (either by looking for softmasked sequences or by using target coordinates that are specified in a BED file).
 To run GoldPolish-Target, use the `--target` flag for the GoldPolish command.
 Example command that runs GoldPolish-Target with a BED file to specify target regions:
 ```
 goldpolish --target --bed polishing_coordinates.bed assembly.fa reads.fa assembly-polished.fa
 ```